dalexsuam/Third_Semester_Notes/Obsidian/SensorSystems/Laboratory 8.md

 ![[Pasted image 20251123122511.png|400]]

 The datasheet for this accelerometer is much larger than that of a simple temperature sensor.
 While a temperature sensor may have only a few registers, the accelerometer has dozens.
-This is because it supports more features and configurable options.
-One of the main configurable features is the full-scale range, which determines the maximum acceleration the sensor can measure.
+This is because it supports more features and configurable options. ==One of the main configurable features is the full-scale range, which determines the maximum acceleration the sensor can measure==.
 You can set it from -2g to +2g, up to -16g to +16g, depending on your application.
 The choice of full-scale range affects resolution: the number of bits per measurement stays the same (for example, 8 bits per register), but if the range is smaller, each bit represents a smaller acceleration increment, giving higher resolution.
 For small-scale measurements, like wearable devices, a large range like ±16g is unnecessary.
 On the other hand, the sensor datasheet also provides other crucial information, such as sensitivity per scale, operating temperature range, pin descriptions, and ADC configuration.

 ![[Pasted image 20251123122602.png|400]]